This page contains affiliate links. Please read our disclosure for more info.

 The worlds are detailed and immersive with some excellent vintage architecture.
 Disney California Adventure rides are more teenager and adult orientated, and you can even buy beer.

-On June 4, 2021, the new Avengers Campus opened featuring the major attraction, Web Slingers: A Spider Man Adventure.
+In June 2021, Avengers Campus opened featuring the major attraction, Web Slingers: A Spider Man Adventure.
 This 3D dark ride is interactive and allows you to sling webs with your arms.
+It’s best ridden with Genie+.

 Grizzly River Run